Watch: Runaway go-kart smashes garage, drags driver - NewsBreak

 Police are looking for the driver of the go-kart, which caused nearly $1,000 in damage to the garage.

 On a snowy Jan.
 15, just after noon, home security video captured a go-kart driving and stopping in the residential neighborhood in Centerton.
-The driver comes to a stop at an intersection.Teen truckers?
-Some hope new rule could ease driver shortage
+The driver comes to a stop at an intersection.U.S. allows teens to drive big rigs in new pilot program

 In the video, it appears the go-kart stalls.
 The driver, wearing a brown jacket, sits and appears to puzzle over their options before getting out and attempting to restart their ride.